-The proposed Agreement would also allow Mystic to recover completely during the Agreement's term the costs of any repairs or capital expenditures needed to keep the Units and Everett operational, even though either or both could continue
+The proposed Agreement would also allow Mystic to recover completely during the Agreement's term the costs of any repairs or capital expenditures needed

-17 The parties to the Supply Agreement are Mystic and another Exelon subsidiary.
+&lt;sup>17 The parties to the Supply Agreement are Mystic and another Exelon subsidiary.
 R.2 [Ex.
-MYS-004 at 1], JA.
+MYS-004 at 1], JA227.

-18 The Supply Agreement is for the sale of liquefied natural gas and does not implicate FERC's FPA jurisdiction over the "sale of electric energy at wholesale in interstate commerce" 16 U.S.C. § 824(b)(1).
+&lt;sup>18 The Supply Agreement is for the sale of liquefied natural gas and does not implicate FERC's FPA jurisdiction over the "sale of electric energy at wholesale in interstate commerce . . . ."
+16 U.S.C. § 824(b)(1).